 On January 31, 2012, we filed with the SEC a registration statement on Form S-3 (File No. 333-179259) utilizing a shelf registration process relating to the securities described in this prospectus supplement, which registration statement was declared effective on February 10, 2012.
-Under this shelf registration process, we may, from time to time, sell up to \$100 million in the aggregate of common stock, preferred stock, warrants, various series of debt securities and/or warrants to purchase any of such securities, either individually or in units, of which \$ million will be sold in this offering.
+Under this shelf registration process, we may, from time to time, sell up to \$100 million in the aggregate of common stock, preferred stock, warrants, various series of debt securities and/or warrants to purchase any of such securities, either individually or in units, of which \$[•] million will be sold in this offering.
 We previously sold in May and June 2012 an aggregate of 355,000 shares of our common stock for gross proceeds of approximately \$4.4 million under this registration statement.

-We provide information to you about our Series A Preferred Stock (and the common stock issuable upon conversion of the Series A Preferred Stock) in two separate documents.
-This prospectus supplement describes the specific terms of this offering of our Series A Preferred Stock and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
+We provide information to you about our common stock in two separate documents.
+This prospectus supplement describes the specific terms of this offering of our common stock and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
 The second part, the accompanying prospectus, provides more general information.
 If the information in this prospectus supplement is inconsistent with the accompanying prospectus or any document incorporated by reference therein filed prior to the date of this prospectus supplement, you should rely on this prospectus supplement.

 In making your investment decision, you should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus and any relevant free writing prospectus.
 We have not authorized anyone to provide you with any other information.
 If you receive any information not authorized by us, you should not rely on it.
-We are not making an offer to sell the Series A Preferred Stock in any jurisdiction where the offer or sale is not permitted.
+We are not making an offer to sell the common stock in any jurisdiction where the offer or sale is not permitted.
 You should not assume that the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus or any relevant free writing prospectus is accurate as of any date other than its respective date.